If you have been looking for cheaper ways to send money abroad, Wise (formerly TransferWise) is an excellent alternative to banks.

 There you have it.

-Having a pick-up location service would be an excellent addition for people whose loved ones don’t hold a bank account in India.
+Having a pick-up location service would be an excellent addition for people whose loved ones don’t hold a bank account (for example, in India).

-I say this because a few years ago a UK to India money transfer used to take 1-2 days and now it takes less than 10 minutes.
+I say this because a few years ago the UK to India money transfer used to take 1-2 days and now it takes less than a minute.

-I hope this TransferWise review by Comparism was helpful to you in making an informed decision.
+I hope this review by Comparism was helpful to you in making an informed decision.

-If you have had any bad experience and or come across Transferwise negative reviews or complaints, please do share your experience in the comments below.
+If you have had any bad experiences with Wise or come across negative reviews or complaints, please share your experience in the comments below.

-And finally, if you like this independent review and want to keep more coming, please do share this article with your friends, colleagues and family members on Facebook, Whatsapp and Twitter.
+And finally, please share it with your friends, colleagues and family members on Facebook, Whatsapp and Twitter.

-It won’t take you more than a minute but will show your support towards my efforts of spending several hours of going through real user reviews and bringing such detailed posts to you!
+It won’t take you more than a minute but will show your support towards my efforts of spending several hours of going through genuine user reviews and bringing such detailed posts to you!

-And while we are at it, why not subscribe to my free exclusive newsletter where I send insider tips and latest deals for sending money to India?
+And while we are at it, why not subscribe to my free exclusive newsletter where I send insider tips and the latest deals for international money transfers?